-No. of Flashes During Load Sequence During Save Sequence 1 The USB port is disabled.
-Check the Communications setting on the General page.
+No. of Flashes During Load Sequence During Save Sequence 1 The USB port is disabled Check the Communications setting on the General page.
 The method of communication should be "USB Only" or "Both USB and Network".
-2 No USB memory device is connected to the USB connection, or the file system of the memory device is not formatted as FAT or FAT32. , 3 The files on the USB memory device are invalid.
+2 No USB memory device is connected to the USB connection, or the file system of the memory device is not formatted as FAT or FAT32.
+No USB memory device is connected to the USB connection, or the file system of the memory device is not formatted as FAT or FAT32.
+3 The files on the USB memory device are invalid.
 The device was unable to create any diagnostic files.
 Please contact your technical support.
 4 The device was unable to encrypt the configuration files.
 It is possible that the files were damaged during the copying operation.
 Repeat the copying operation.
 If the condition persists, please contact your technical support.
 The device was unable to encrypt the diagnostic files.
+Please contact your technical support.
+5 The device was unable to load the files.
+It is possible that the files were damaged during the copying operation.
+Repeat the copying operation.
+If the condition persists, please contact your technical support.
+The device was unable to copy the encrypted diagnostic files to the USB memory device.
+It is possible that the memory device is full.
+6 The device was unable to deactvate the USB connection.
+Please contact your technical support.
+The device was unable to deactivate the USB connection.
+Please contact your technical support.
+7 The file system of the device does not have enough memory capacity to save the files temporarily before they are copied to the USB memory device.
 Please contact your technical support.